 This made my day, and my day was already pretty great because, you know, I have this great job.

 In the summer of 2013, I interned at The MITRE Corporation in McLean, Virginia.
-My office was actually in Tysons Corner,1 and both cities are fairly close to where the Capital Beltway crosses from Virginia into Maryland on the northwest side as it circles Washington, D.C, with Tysons on the outside and McLean inside it.
+My office was actually in Tysons Corner, ((I still want to put the apostrophe in there)) and both cities are fairly close to where the Capital Beltway crosses from Virginia into Maryland on the northwest side as it circles Washington, D.C, with Tysons on the outside and McLean inside it.

 I carpooled with Brad, a law student at Vanderbilt.
 We figured that two professional guys who have gone to graduate school would have more in common with random undergraduate interns.
 We stayed in the same dorm apartment — the details of that are a whole other matter — at George Mason University in Fairfax, Virginia, which is a good chunk from the Beltway.
 The layout was something like this: